India, Bangladesh play significant role in ensuring security of region: B'desh Air Force Chief | Law-Order

 Offering advice to the passing out cadets, Hannan said in this technology-driven world, air and space power will play a key role in 21st-century warfare and will continue to do so in the future.

-According to him, currently and also in times to come, wars will face many security challenges that could be effectively countered by continuously upgrading and improving technological capabilities.
+According to him, currently and also in times to come, the world will face many security challenges that could be effectively countered by continuously upgrading and improving technological capabilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)